 Ovarian Cancer Treatment

 At Moffitt Cancer Center, we offer a multispecialty approach to ovarian cancer care through which each patient has access to multiple experts—not just one physician—in a single location.
-Every week, a group of highly specialized medical professionals conducts a tumor board review to discuss each new patient’s case in detail.
-To ensure the best possible care, each recommended treatment plan incorporates input from gynecologic oncologists, pathologists, plastic surgeons, radiologists, radiation oncologists, reproductive endocrinologists and supportive care providers.
+Every week, a group of highly specialized medical professionals conducts a tumor board review to discuss the patient’s pathology in detail.
+To ensure the best possible care, each recommended treatment plan incorporates input from gynecologic oncologists, pathologists, radiologists, radiation oncologists, genetic counselors, and supportive care providers.

 - Bilateral salpingo-oophorectomy – Removes both ovaries and fallopian tubes

-- Hysterectomy – Removes the uterus and cervix, along with the surrounding tissues, the ovaries and the upper part of the vagina.
+- Hysterectomy – Removes the uterus and cervix, along with the surrounding tissues, the ovaries and the upper part of the vagina

 - Lymph node dissection – Removes the lymph nodes in the pelvic and para-aortic areas